erenkocak1/e-okul-otomasyonu/README.md

-E-School Automation System
+E-Okul Automation System

-This project is an **E-School Automation System** developed to track student attendance, allow teachers to add and manage courses, and help administrators manage the school more efficiently.
+This project is an **E-Okul Automation System** developed to track student attendance, allow teachers to add and manage courses, and help administrators manage the school more efficiently.

 ## 📌 Features
 - Student attendance tracking (Warning for absences over 5 hours)